As Seen on TV: supercharging your small business

 On a limited budget, it’s better to make the biggest impact possible across a few weeks, rather than spreading budget out over a longer period of time.
 This is because TV’s diminishing returns ceiling is high.
 Unless you’re spending over £300k in a week you’re not going to hit that ceiling and there will always be new people to watch your ad.
 The best strategy, therefore, is to max your opportunity at the optimum time based on the seasonality of your business and the seasonal pricing of the TV market.

-As businesses grow they should then move on to have a more continued TV presence across the year, prioritising the next most efficient periods; as shown in the example of an FMCG advertiser.
+As businesses grow, they should then move on to have a more continued TV presence across the year, prioritising the next most efficient periods, as shown in the example of an FMCG advertiser, below.

 Should TV creative focus on activation or awareness?

 The primary role of TV should be to drive brand awareness.
 This doesn’t mean that it shouldn’t also deliver a call to action, but for newer or smaller advertisers, the focus should always be getting the brand out there and making it known.

 Once a brand becomes familiar to people, activation messages that deliver a call to action or highlight offers or promotions, become more effective too.
 The research found that there’s +14% increase in effectiveness if activation messages follow branding campaigns.
 The benefits don’t stop there.
 Non-TV activation channels (such as search/affiliates/DM etc) will also see an increase as brands becomes more familiar and people feel more confident in purchasing them.

 The simple answer to this question is, ‘no longer than it needs to be’.
 The reality is that much depends on what needs to be communicated and the complexity of the message.